Elektroarzt/simplebus2-mqtt-bridge/README.md

 The option "Update" in the main menu shows a dialog where a .bin file can be uploaded over the air.
 This is a good option if the bridge is buried in the switch box.
 The existing configuration will be kept.

 ### Adress adjustment
 The adress of the intercom can be teached by pressing the button for 3...4s.
 The bridge will acknowledge with 3x blinking the LED and is then ready to be teached by the next ring that occurs on the bus in the next 3 minutes.
-If the adress is teached in, the LED shuts off and the bridge listens and talks from now on to this specific adress.
+If the adress has successfully teached in, the LED shuts off and the bridge listens and talks from now on to this specific adress.

 Alternatively the choice of the intercom adress can be done in the web interface.
 Each intercom unit has its own 8-bits address, which is configured via an 8-way DIP switch during installation.
 See the interior of your Comelit intercom with the DIP switch in red and translate the bits to your corresponding decimal number, which is usually your appartement or floor number.
 In some intercoms the DIP-switch can be found on the back, in others you need to open the housing.
 The address DIP switch is marked S1 and follows LSB logic like in the following table: